sysown/proxysql/doc/admin_tables.md

 * Queries - the number of queries routed towards this particular backend server
 * Bytes_data_sent - the amount of data sent to the backend.
 This does not include metadata (packets' headers)
 * Bytes_data_recv - the amount of data received from the backend.
 This does not include metadata (packets' headers, OK/ERR packets, fields' description, etc)
-* Latency_ms - the currently ping time in milliseconds, as reported from Monitor
+* Latency_us - the currently ping time in microseconds, as reported from Monitor

 ## stats_mysql_query_digest and stats_mysql_query_digest_reset